A domain decomposition strategy for natural imposition of mixed boundary conditions in port-Hamiltonian systems: Domain Decomposition for mixed boundary conditions

-as shown in Figure \ref{fig:dom_part_int}.
-The $\pm$ and $\mp$ are used due to opposite outward unit normals depending on the domain.
-The correct boundary causality is achieved by integrating the $\mathcal{L}$ term by parts on $\Omega_1$, based on the weak form \ref{eq:int_by_parts_L}, and the $\mathcal{L}^*$ on the $\Omega_2$ subdomain, based on the weak form \ref{eq:int_by_parts_L*}.
+as shown in Fig.~\ref{fig:dom_part_int}.
+The $\pm$ and $\mp$ are used due to opposite outward unit normals depending on the domain. \revone{An explicit incorporation of the boundary conditions} is achieved by integrating the $\mathcal{L}$ term by parts on $\Omega_1$, based on the weak form \eqref{eq:weak_conforming_L}, and the $\mathcal{L}^*$ on the $\Omega_2$ subdomain, based on the weak form \eqref{eq:weak_conforming_L*}.
 Consider the additivity of integral operator, the boundary term $\boundary{\mathcal{T}_{\partial,\beta}\bm{v}_\beta}{\bm{u}_\partial}$ from the $\Omega_1$ domain becomes

 while for the $\Omega_2$ subdomain

 The weak formulation for $\Omega_1$ is to find $\bm{e}_\alpha \in L^2(\Omega_1; \mathbb{A}), \; \bm{e}_\beta \in H^{\mathcal{L^*}}(\Omega_1)$ such that $\forall \; \bm{v}_\alpha \in L^2(\Omega_2; \mathbb{A})$ and $\forall \; \bm{v}_\beta \in H^{\mathcal{L^*}}(\Omega_1)$ it holds